kubernetes-retired/multi-tenancy/benchmarks/kubectl-mtb/README.md

 make readme
 ```

-### Run unittests
+### Run unit tests

-- The unittests run on a separate kind cluster.
-To run all the unittest you can run the command `make kind-test-cluster` this will create a new cluster if it cannot be found on your machine.
+- The unit tests run on a separate kind cluster.
+To run all the unit test you can run the command `make unit-tests` this will create a new cluster if it cannot be found on your machine.
 By default, the cluster is named `kubectl-mtb-suite`, after the tests are done, the cluster will be deleted.

-- If you want to run a particular unittest, you can checkout into the particular benchmark directory and run `go test` which will create a cluster named `kubectl-mtb` which will be deleted after the tests are completed.
+- If you want to run a particular unit test, you can checkout into the particular benchmark directory and run `go test` which will create a cluster named `kubectl-mtb` which will be deleted after the tests are completed.

 *If kind cannot be found on your system the target will try to install it using `go get`*

 <hr>

-## How to include bechmarks
+## Contributing

 You can use mtb-builder to include/write other benchmarks.